atapas/fork-me/joshuacos1977/README.md

-Tahnk you ro understanding forking concept
+Tahnk you for understanding forking concept